zianglih/OoO-Processor-Report/README.md

   -
 - map_table
 - mem_issue
+- mult
-- mult: As a basic function unit wrote by us, we stress test it by inserting many different mult instructions to make sure this fully-pipelined mult module works properly.
+  - As a basic function unit wrote by us, we stress test it by inserting many different mult instructions to make sure this fully-pipelined mult module works properly
+- regfile
-- regfile: Stress test on read requests, write requests and internal forwarding.
-We also test to expand the output gate to huge number (6 and 12).
+  - Stress test on read requests, write requests and internal forwarding
+  - Also test to expand the output gate to huge number (6 and 12)
 - rob
 - rs